kaan-keskin/introduction-to-docker/Part3.md

 The CNM specifies a set of objects for a container to join a network and be able to talk to other containers that are part of that network.

 The CNM specifies:

 - **A network sandbox**, an isolated networking stack inside the container which may support multiple individual networks through endpoints.
-- **A container endpoint**, specified by the CNM and attached to the network sandbox, is an interface paired with an interface on a network, allowing the container to connect to that particular network.
-- The network sandbox supports multiple endpoints, each paired with a different network, thus allowing one container to access multiple networks simultaneously, where the network objects are also specified by the CNM.

-A **sandbox** is an isolated network stack.
 It includes; Ethernet interfaces, ports, routing tables, and DNS conﬁg.

-**Endpoints** are virtual network interfaces (E.g. veth).
+- **A container endpoint**, specified by the CNM and attached to the network sandbox, is an interface paired with an interface on a network, allowing the container to connect to that particular network. **Endpoints** are virtual network interfaces (E.g. veth).
 Like normal network interfaces, they’re responsible for making connections.
 In the case of the CNM, it’s the job of the *endpoint* to connect a *sandbox* to a *network*.

-**Networks** are a software implementation of an switch (802.1d bridge).
+- The network sandbox supports multiple endpoints, each paired with a different network, thus allowing one container to access multiple networks simultaneously, where the network objects are also specified by the CNM. **Networks** are a software implementation of an switch (802.1d bridge).
 As such, they group together and isolate a collection of endpoints that need to communicate.
 Figure shows the three components and how they connect.

 <img src=".\images\DockerNetwork2.png" style="width:75%; height: 75%;">